Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 For that classic restaurant feel, slice them thick, add a dash of salt and pepper, and bake.

-Enjoy your crispy fries guilt-free without the grease and calories you get from frying them.
+Enjoy your favorite potato side guilt-free without the grease and calories you get from frying them.

 5. Wedge Salad

 Every great steakhouse has macaroni and cheese on the menu!
-The creamy sauce, soft noodles, and sharp cheese flavor are the perfect contrast to your chewy, meaty entree.
+The creamy sauce, soft pasta, and sharp cheese flavor are the perfect contrast to a meaty entree.

-Play with more textures and flavors by topping your mac and cheese with crunchy breadcrumbs or smoky bacon bits.
+Add texture and flavor to your mac and cheese with crispy breadcrumbs or smoky bacon bits.

 7. Onion Rings